Today is the day to begin planning your first cut-flower garden.

 This post on choosing the right location for your garden can help you decide where to grow if you want to know more.

-Step Two: Decide what to grow
+Step 2: Decide What to Grow

 Cut-and-come-again flowers are exactly that: you cut them once and then come again and cut more.
 These are the best types of flowers to grow in a small space.